heartolazor/pokefursfarm/README.md

 - https://www.nexusmods.com/stardewvalley/mods/10287
 Adds thought bubbles over villagers to indicate their favorite gifts from your inventory and when they'd like to talk.

-Better Junimos v3.1.0 by hawkfalcon,ceruleandeep:
+Better Junimos v3.1.2 by ceruleandeep:
 - https://www.nexusmods.com/stardewvalley/mods/2221
 Allow your Junimos (from Junimo huts) to automatically plant seeds, fertilize, and so much more!